 Native American Venture Acceleration Fund Awards

-Proposals are being accepted through October 18th for the Native American Venture Acceleration Fund (NAVAF) awards from tribally held companies.
-The Fund was created to boost employment and diversify the economy in Northern New Mexico, and will make awards up to $25,000 to tribally owned companies for critical technical services that lead to leveraged revenue, job creation and diversification.
+The Fund was created to boost employment and diversify the economy in Northern New Mexico, and will make awards up to $20,000 to tribally owned companies for critical technical services that lead to leveraged revenue, job creation and diversification.

 - Business enterprise must be at least 51% owned and controlled by a tribal member